We are delighted to announce our confirmed speakers for the EWIC 2023 conference

 Professor Joel Pearson

-Joel Pearson is Professor of Cognitive Neuroscience at the University of New South Wales (UNSW), a National Health and Medical Research Council fellow and founder of UNSW Future Minds Lab, MindX and Agile Science.
+Joel Pearson is Professor of Cognitive Neuroscience at the University of New South Wales (UNSW), an Australian Research Council Future Fellow at Future Minds Lab, MindX and Agile Science.

 Celebrating a decade in 2019, UNSW Future Minds Lab is a global first, hands on, human-centred research lab/agency exploring the Psychology and Neuroscience of design, innovation and entrepreneurship, cognitive optimisation and the future of work and education.
 UNSW Future Minds Lab is creating products and services from its discoveries to deepen our collective understanding and build a better world.